 Noise by Part of Gulf Gate Estates

 Average noise levels for Gulf Gate Estates residents, grouped by direction from the center of Gulf Gate Estates.
-Southern Gulf Gate Estates carries the highest population-weighted average; Eastern Gulf Gate Estates carries the lowest.
-Just 18% of residents in Eastern Gulf Gate Estates live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Southern Gulf Gate Estates.
+The highest population-weighted average is in southwestern Gulf Gate Estates; the lowest is in northeastern Gulf Gate Estates, where just 24% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Gulf Gate Estates